-- A. To ensure the student's safety at all times, any use of seclusion in in the full-day, self-contained special education program for students with emotional and behavioral challenges (Citywide Social Emotional Learning program) in accordance with 8 VAC 20-750-50 will meet the following structural and physical standards for rooms or areas designated by the school to be used for that purpose: - 1.
+- A. To ensure the student's safety at all times, any use of seclusion in accordance with 8 VAC 20-750-50 will meet the following structural and physical standards for rooms or areas designated by the school to be used for that purpose: - 1.
 Any seclusion room or area shall be free of any objects or physical features that may cause injury to the student; - 2.
 Any seclusion room or area shall be of sufficient dimensions, and shall have sufficient lighting, heating, cooling, and ventilation to comport with the dignity and safety of the student at all times, including during a fire or other emergency.
-Sufficient dimensions are defined as allowing the student to stand, walk, sit or lay down comfortably with adequate space to allow for at least two other individuals to enter the room if needed to prevent self-injurious behavior: - 3.
+Sufficient dimensions are defined as allowing the student to stand, walk, sit or lay down comfortably with adequate space to allow for at least two other individuals to enter the room if needed to prevent self-injurious behavior; - 3.
 Windows and/or viewing panels in the seclusion room shall be constructed to minimize breakage and otherwise prevent injury to the student; and - 4.
-All space in the seclusion room shall be visible through the door, either directly or by mirrors. - B. Continuous visual monitoring of any instance of seclusion shall occur either by the presence of school personnel in the seclusion room or area or through observation by school personnel through a window, viewing panel, or half-door, except in emergency situations in which securing visual monitoring before implementing the seclusion would, in the reasonable judgment of the school personnel implementing the seclusion, result in serious physical harm or injury to persons. - C. Seclusion shall be discontinued as soon as the imminent risk of serious physical harm or injury to self or others presented by the emergency situation has dissipated.
+All space in the seclusion room shall be visible through the door, either direct-ly or by mirrors. - B. Continuous visual monitoring of any instance of seclusion shall occur either by the presence of school personnel in the seclusion room or area or through observation by school personnel through a window, viewing panel, or half-door, except in emergency situations in which securing visual monitoring before implementing the seclusion would, in the reasonable judgment of the school personnel implementing the seclusion, result in serious physical harm or injury to persons. - C. Seclusion shall be discontinued as soon as the imminent risk of serious physical harm or injury to self or others presented by the emergency situation has dissipated.
 The special needs of the student shall be considered when determining whether use of a seclusion room is appropriate.
 In determining whether or not the use of a seclusion room is reasonable and necessary, consideration should be given to factors such as the student's developmental age, disability, health concerns and background factors as well as the imminent risks to student, staff, and others.
 If, after consideration of less restrictive interventions, staff determines that the use of a seclusion room is a reasonable and necessary intervention to the emergency situation, the student may be placed in the seclusion room with the door secured in a closed position.